 - How did a user search for new products/services?

-When you boil it down, we, as researchers, are simply trying to understand the hiring/purchasing patterns of our users, and what conditions have to exist for a user to start using product X, and why they would then switch from product X to product Y.
+When you boil it down, as researchers, we're simply trying to understand the hiring and purchasing patterns of our users, what conditions have to exist for a user to start using product X, and why they would then switch from product X to product Y.

 Implement: Framing interviews with Jobs to be Done